 Binghamton, NY 13902

-Health and Wellness classes fill quickly; therefore, students are encouraged to begin fulfilling the requirement early in their academic career as postponing could cause scheduling difficulties in the senior year.
-It is important to register at the start of the registration period.
-Once the class is full, course petitions may be considered on a case-by-case basis and require instructor approval.
+Health and Wellness classes fill quickly.
+Students are encouraged to begin fulfilling the requirement early in their academic career as postponing could cause scheduling difficulties in the senior year.

 Activity-based courses are at the beginner skill level unless otherwise indicated.
 Intermediate and advanced courses that do not have specific prerequisites do require some mastery of knowledge and skills.
 Students should realistically assess their skill level before registering for a course beyond the beginner level.
 Students who are unsure of their skill level are encouraged to consult with the instructor prior to registering.
 NOTE: Students can be dropped from a course by the instructor if their skill level is not appropriate to the class.